wonsunahn/CS1632_Reddit_Cats/README.md

 FUN-JOIN-BUTTON-EXISTS - "assert text"

 FUN-SIGNUP-LINK - "store attribute" followed by "assert".
-You will be storing the attribute value to a Selenium variable and asserting on the value of that variable.
-Now there is a defect in Selenium IDE with the "store attribute" command where the target selector button is disabled when it should be enabled.
+You will be storing the href attribute value to a Selenium variable and asserting on the value of that variable.
+Now the target argument for "store attribute" does not directly take a locator string.
+If you see the Reference tab for the command, you will see that it takes <locator string>@<attribute name>
+instead, where the attribute name in this case is "href".
+Since the target argument is not a locator string, the target selector button is disabled.
-A work around is to enter a command such as "assert text" or "click" which allows you to use the target selector, fill in the locator string using it, and then revert to "store attribute".
-As I said, while Selenium web driver is very mature, Selenium IDE is a work in progress. :)
+If you want to still use the target selector to at least get the locator string part, you will have to do a workaround and enter a command such as "assert text" or "click" which allows you to use the target selector, fill in the locator string using it, and then revert back to "store attribute".

 FUN-SEARCH-SMELLY-CAT - "assert text"

 FUN-RULE-3 - "assert text"

-FUN-RULES-10-ITEMS - "assert element present" for the 10th item; "assert element not present" for the locator for the 11th item.
+FUN-RULES-10-ITEMS - "assert element present" for the 10th item, followed by a "assert element not present" for the locator for the 11th item.
+An alternative cleaner method is to use "store xpath count" followed by "assert".
+The "store xpath count" command lets you store the number of xpaths matching the xpath locator into a Selenium variable which you can later check with the "assert" command.

 **Hint:** If you are really stuck, there is a solution project file [Reddit Cats Solution.side](Reddit%20Cats%20Solution.side) that you can open from